brrrrrrrt/brt_videourlreplace/Documentation/Configuration/Index.rst

 - include Static Template "Video URL Replace (brt_videourlreplace)" into your Root Template

-- it is recommended to use your own Youtube API Key, it's free, get it here: https://developers.google.com/youtube/v3/getting-started
+- it is recommended to use your own YouTube API Key, it's free, get it here: https://developers.google.com/youtube/v3/getting-started

 	plugin.brt_videourl_replace.googleApiKey = your_youtube_api_key